decarv/gsoc24/README.md

 ### 2.1.
 Phase 1 Details

-The Phase 1 implementation depends on me knowing how io\_uring and kqueue work, and me knowing how libev functions are used throughout the code, so I know how they could be replaced.
+The Phase 1 implementation depends on me knowing how io\_uring and kqueue work, and me knowing how libev functions are used throughout the code, so I know how they will be replaced.

 #### 2.1.1.
 Linux implementation